NikolaSL00/SoftUni/README.md

 # SoftUni
-Courses taken through my education at SoftUni
+This repo holds my courses at SoftUni: homework, exams, projects and exercises.